Send the link below via email or IMCopy

 Taize is an international, ecumenical movement that promotes personal and communal movement that promotes personal and communal peace through prayer and meditation

 Many of the strategies to achieve inner peace are of course relevant to achieving world peace.
 In a contemporary world when the phenomenon of violence has become increasingly complex the challenge for Christian Churches to achieve peace has become more relevant.
-Many Christians & their affliated organisations are working towards justice & peace.
+Many Christians & their affiliated organizations are working towards justice & peace.
 The following are some examples this:

-NCCA's 'Act of Peace Campaign' is an ecumenical iniative that aims to reduce poverty, protect refugees, prevent conflicts and empower communities.
+NCCA's 'Act of Peace Campaign' is an ecumenical initiative that aims to reduce poverty, protect refugees, prevent conflicts and empower communities.

-Pax Christi (Christ of Peace) an organisation which works internationally on wide variety of issues including human rights including disarmament, a just world order, religion and violent conflict.
+Pax Christi (Christ of Peace) an organization which works internationally on wide variety of issues including human rights including disarmament, a just world order, religion and violent conflict.

 WCC in 2001 initiated the 'Decade to Overcome Violence' (DOV).
 Their aims were to seek Truth, Mercy, Justice, Community and Reconciliation.